learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ```

 ## Summary
-In this lab, we saw how to use Numpy to solve linear equations by taking inverses and matrix multiplication and also using numpy's `.solve()`.
-We shall now take these skills forward and see how we can define a simple regression problem using linear algebra and solve it with numpy, only using the skills that we have learnt so far.
+In this lab, you learned how to use Numpy to solve linear equations by taking inverses and matrix multiplication and also using numpy's `.solve()`.
+You'll now take these skills forward and see how you can define a simple regression problem using linear algebra and solve it with Numpy.